Emerging Frontiers in AI for the Life Sciences

 Virtual cells (cell-type-specific)

 A virtual cell is a computational model that predicts how a cell will respond to perturbations: drugs, genetic edits, signalling inputs, environmental changes.
 The community roadmap (Bunne et al., 2024) frames the virtual cell not as a single model but as a multi-scale, multi-modal predictive system: gene expression, protein activity, metabolism, signalling, structure, behaviour, all coupled.
-The Virtual Cell Challenge puts that ambition into a benchmark frame rather than leaving it as a slogan (Roohani et al., 2025).
+A Cell commentary frames the Virtual Cell Challenge as a shared benchmark, and the official results reported improvements on some metrics without a model consistently beating naive baselines across all metrics (Roohani et al., 2025; Arc Institute, 2025).

 What exists in 2026: cell-type-specific perturbation models (Geneformer, scGPT, scFoundation lineage), pathway-specific simulation models, and several single-cell foundation models that capture useful representations across cell types.
 What does not exist: a general-purpose virtual cell that handles arbitrary perturbations on arbitrary cells with the reliability that AlphaFold 2 brought to structure prediction.
 The Perturbation Prediction and Virtual Cells chapter treats the current state in detail.